What is the minimum age I can start my course?

 Does the school book my road test?

-No. The student has to book the road test on their own at any registry office or at the Alberta government website. .
+No. The student has to book the road test on their own the Alberta government website. .

 Do my course fees include road test fees and car for the road test?